38 - The Financial Keystone

 When you see your net worth number, you'll naturally want it to go up.
 This creates a powerful intrinsic motivation to fuel that growth.
 Suddenly, saving isn't a chore; it's a way to score points.
 You'll find yourself wanting to put more money towards your investments, just to see the number tick higher next month.
 This is how you start to truly appreciate the magic of compound interest and the importance of your retirement savings.

 After a few months, you'll realize there are only two ways to make the number go up faster: decrease liabilities (debt) or increase assets.
 You'll naturally start thinking about the asset side of the equation.
 This habit inspires you to think like an owner, not just a saver.
-It pushes you to consider learning a high-income skill or taking the next step to transform your passion into profit by selling digital products.
+It pushes you to consider learning a high-income skill or exploring additional income streams.

 This habit bridges the gap between your daily choices and your long-term vision.
 It makes your future tangible.
 Every time you record your net worth, you are having a direct conversation with your future self.
 This turns abstract concepts like your Financial Avatar into a real, measurable character that you are actively building, one month at a time.